YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 Each of these steps is implemented as some sort of recurrent neural network.
 The model is trained end-to-end.

-### Visualizing Complex Recurrent Networks
+### Drawing complex recurrent networks

 We are using [GRU](https://arxiv.org/abs/1412.3555) cells (Gated Recurrent Unit) for all RNNs.
 The authors claim that their performance is similar to LSTM, but they are computationally cheaper.

 ![GRU network](https://rawgit.com/YerevaNN/yerevann.github.io/master/public/2017-08-22/GRU.svg "GRU network")

-Most of the modules of R-NET are implemented as recurrent networks with very complex cells.
-We visualize these cells using colorful charts.
+Most of the modules of R-NET are implemented as recurrent networks with  complex cells.
+We draw these cells using colorful charts.
 Here is a chart that corresponds to the original GRU cell.

 ![GRU cell](https://rawgit.com/YerevaNN/yerevann.github.io/master/public/2017-08-22/GRUcell.svg "GRU cell")